Coffee Crater: Geography

 Coffee Crater is located in Cassiar Land District of northwestern British Columbia, Canada, just south of Mount Edziza at the southern end of the Big Raven Plateau.
 It has an elevation of 2000 m and is one of several volcanic cones in the Snowshoe Lava Field, which is one of the largest areas of Holocene lava flows in the Mount Edziza volcanic complex.
 The volcanic complex consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
 As its name suggests, Coffee Crater contains a volcanic crater; such features are common among cinder cones.
 The cone is just south of Tencho Glacier, the largest glacier of the Mount Edziza volcanic complex.

 Coffee Crater is surrounded by a number of other landforms within the Mount Edziza volcanic complex.
 About 3 km northwest and south-southwest of Coffee Crater are Cocoa Crater and Keda Cone, respectively, both of which are also in the Snowshoe Lava Field.
 Punch Cone, an older volcanic feature, is about 4 km north-northwest of Coffee Crater.
 Cartoona Peak about 4 km southeast of Coffee Crater and Kaia Bluff about 3 km east-northeast of the cone are the remains of an even older and larger volcano dubbed Gamma Peak.

 Coffee Crater lies in Mount Edziza Provincial Park southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
-It includes not only the Mount Edziza area but also the Spectrum Range to the south, both of which are separated by Raspberry Pass.
+With an area of 2661.8 km2, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
+It includes not only the Mount Edziza area but also the Spectrum Range to the south, which are separated by Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.